The platysma is a muscle of your front neck. If it is tense or carries trigger points, it can trigger chest and facial pain.

 Its fibers connect with many other muscles and structures in this area.
 Among other spots, it attaches to the

-On a long term, this possibly overloads the muscle and activates trigger points – this is referred to as satellite trigger points.
+Over time, this possibly overloads the muscle and activates trigger points – this is referred to as satellite trigger points.

 But it’s also possible to palpate it more accurately:

 Use your fingers for the massage.
-As a massage technique, you can use ischemic compression, precise massage strokes or the pressure-motion technique.
+As a massage technique, you can use the ischemic compression, precise massage strokes or the pressure-motion technique.

 On this page, I show you the precise massage strokes, or in this case, the precise rolling movements.